CTAN masthead graphic CTAN lion sketch

 ADDITIONAL INFORMATION

-This packacke is available from CTAN (dviware/dvisvgm) and can
+This package is available from CTAN (dviware/dvisvgm) and can be downloaded

 information about the converter and related topics.

-If you've found a bug please let me know.
-You can either send me an
+If you've found a bug, please let me know.
+You can either send me an email or

-email or preferably use the bug reporting facilities at sourceforge.net
+preferably use the bug tracker at GitHub (https://github.com/mgieseki/dvisvgm).

 COPYRIGHT

-the Free Software Foundation; either version 2 of the License, or (at
+Free Software Foundation; either version 3 of the License, or (at your

 This program is distributed in the hope that it will be useful, but